earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Where else is the Kinski triad observed?

 A: This pattern is everywhere on planet Earth.
-For example, the Holy Trinity of Dub music is King Tubby (1946-1989, the Mother who has the golden touch), Scientist (1960-, the Son who further innovated on studio techniques), and Lee Scratch Perry (1936-2021, the Holy Ghost and also a space alien).
+For example, the Holy Trinity of Dub music is King Tubby (1946-1989, the Mother who has the golden touch), Scientist (1960-, the Son who further innovated on studio techniques), and Lee "Scratch" Perry (1936-2021, the Holy Ghost and also a space alien).
 The Ayurvedic Doshas are Kapha mother energy, Pitta son energy, and Vata Holy Ghost energy.
 Et cetera.
 [flyer image]

 Q: Can anyone Cloud Kinski?